teadetime/computer_vision/README.md

 ## Machine Learning Model Development Process
-Delvoping the ML object deteciton model can be broken down into multiple steps.
+Developing the ML object detection model can be broken down into multiple steps.
 For even more detail of the process to create this model please look [at our other documentation](/docs/model_dev.md)
 #### Preliminary Decisions
 - We chose to use the Tensorflow Object Detection API.
 This was chosen over PyTorch because of our prior experience with it.